| |

 I saw a teenager walk in wearing a wool cap and a down jacket—completely

+wrong for the weather.
 I got into a position from which I could watch him, my heart

 rate higher since right after I spotted him.
 At each stage,